AK47, Derivatives and Related Bayonets .

 last updated 26/05/03

-Afghanistan, Angola, Bulgaria, China, Columbia, Croatia Cuba, Czechoslovakia, East Germany, Egypt, Finland, Germany, Grenada, Hungary, India, Indonesia, Iraq, Lebanon, Libya, Korea (North), Panama, Poland, Romania, Russia, South Africa, Vietnam, Yugoslavia, Zimbabwe
+Afghanistan, Angola, Bulgaria, China, Columbia, Croatia Cuba, Czechoslovakia, East Germany, Egypt, Finland, Germany, Grenada, Hungary, India, Indonesia, Iraq, Lebanon, Libya, Lithuania, Korea (North), Panama, Poland, Romania, Russia, Serbia, South Africa, Somalia, Vietnam, Yugoslavia, Zimbabwe

 Note:- click on image for larger version of images